exasol/bucketfs-java/doc/user_guide/user_guide.md

 ### Uploading a File to BucketFS

 Especially when testing UDF scripts, this comes in handy.
-You can upload files from a local filesystem into a bucket as follows.
+You can upload files from a local filesystem into a bucket as follows:

 ```java
 bucket.uploadFile(source, destination);